 Wayne’s Web Design mission is to improve the appearance and usability of websites one website at a time.
 Our all-in-one strategy allows website managers to pay one fee for design, maintenance, search engine optimization and registration services.
 Specializing in non-profit websites allows us to discover and use the most effective methods for fund raising.

 I continue to find new and unique ways to raise money and expand our services to meet your needs.
 I do not offer hosting services but will recommend a hosting provider.

 Wayne’s Web Design provides the technical knowledge to take your ideas to the web.
 You can start small with a basic information page and expand to add to on–line sales.

-Wayne’s Web Design is a small business so each website is like a friend that I know and are proud of our efforts to make the site a success.
+Wayne’s Web Design is a small business so each website is like a friend that I know and are proud of the efforts to make the site a success.
 We provide personal service and guarantee satisfaction or no fee.
 A happy and satisfied customer is our best advertisement.

 Wayne’s Web Design works on improving our services.
 If you’re looking to build your on-line presence and haven’t decided where to drop anchor, give me a try.
 We’d love to become your home on the web,